jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 *Possession, Dominant*
 The more well-known and obvious form of possession, dominant possession occurs when the possessing entity literally takes control of the possessed body.
-The identity (INT, POW and CHA) of the body’s owner is subsumed beneath the identity of the possessing spirit.
+The identity (INT, POW and CHA) of the body's owner is subsumed beneath the identity of the possessing spirit.
 The possessed is absolutely helpless, unable to take any action at all, unable even to regain Magic Points, a prisoner in his own body.
 The possessor is in complete control, though it does not have access to any of the memories, skills or magic of the possessed.